 This 12T cycle is a tremendous teacher!
 The seat is easily adjustable, and this cute little bicycle is suitable for both a girl and a boy child.
-The handle’s shape, and structure are perfect for supporting your kid’s shoulder.
-As a result, the kid can spend more time in learning continuously.
+The handle’s shape and structure are perfect for supporting your kid’s shoulder.
+As a result, the kid can spend more time learning continuously.

 Why should You Buy?